-Over the course of the next several years, Keis George LLP will feature the reoccurring theme of self-driving vehicles.
+Over the course of the next several years, Keis George will feature the reoccurring theme of self-driving cars.
 Right now there are more unanswered questions than answers that the legal system, insurance carriers, and engineers will have to investigate, contemplate and resolve over the next several years as these vehicles become implemented in to a part of daily living.

-The Society of Automotive Engineers recently provided a classification system and corresponding terminology for self-driving cars, formally known as autonomous vehicles.
+The Society of Automotive Engineers recently provided a classification system and terminology for self-driving cars, formally known as autonomous vehicles.

 The best place to start is to explain there are five levels of automation.
 The Society of Automotive Engineers (SAE) recently provided a classification system and corresponding terminology for automated driving.
 Standard J3016 identifies levels of driving automation, noting differences in the human driver’s interaction with the functional aspects of the vehicles technology.
 Here are the levels: